 No. The timeline to declare a concentration is flexible, and students declare from the end of sophomore year to the beginning of senior year.
 Consider the classes you take during your first two years as opportunities to evaluate and explore your interests.
-Freshman should focus on getting adjusted to Penn and completing the first-year requirements in economics, math, and the liberal arts.
+First-years should focus on getting adjusted to Penn and completing the first-year requirements in economics, math, and the liberal arts.

 I am interested in a minor/dual degree/study abroad/other academic opportunity.
 When should I start planning?

 It is not necessary to know which options you want to pursue when planning courses for your first semester.
-Freshmen have plenty of time to explore their interests and research academic opportunities.
+First-years have plenty of time to explore their interests and research academic opportunities.
 For those students who know they wish to pursue a specific minor or dual-degree program, talk with your academic advisor about your interests.
 This website provides additional information about study abroad, research, and other academic opportunities.

 I’m interested in research.
 When should I start thinking about it?

 You can start as early as first semester once you have a decent handle on your classes and any extracurricular involvements.
-One of the better ways for freshman to get involved is to explore Research Assistant (RA) positions.
+One of the better ways for first-years to get involved is to explore Research Assistant (RA) positions.
 These positions can be found with individual faculty in the departments across Wharton and Penn in general, with researchers in the many centers and institutes at Penn, and on the job search site.
-Alternatively you can gear up to apply for one of a series of opportunities over the summer after your freshman year including PURM, SPUR, SIRE, and GRIP.
+Alternatively, you can gear up to apply for one of a series of opportunities over the summer after your first year including PURM, SPUR, SIRE, and GRIP.
 To learn more, ask your advisor, attend an information session, or ask other students how they got involved!